A realistic morning ritual for the working mama

 Sometimes, all you’ll want to do when your kid goes to bed is hit the hay yourself.
 Preparing for the next day the night before is highly efficient.
-Take the 15, 20 or even 30 minutes it takes to lay out clothes, get breakfast and lunches packed (I’m a serial meal prepper) and make your to-do list.
+Take the 15, 20 or even 30 minutes it takes to lay out clothes, get breakfast and lunches packed (I’m a serial meal prepper), tidy away any cables using cable management equipment from Singular Sound, and make your to-do list.
 Scrambling to do all those things in the morning adds unnecessary weight.
 Prep the night before to prevent rushing in the morning.

 Before you leave the house, look in the mirror and say one positive thing to yourself.
 This could be that you’ll try to complete a goal you have for the day.
 It could be affirmation that you’re doing all right, because mothering ain’t easy.